hftbattle/documentation/en/terms.md

 <a id="bid"></a>

-- **BID** is the price a market participant will buy a commodity at to buy a product in such a way.
+- **Bid** is the price a market participant will buy a commodity at to buy a product in such a way.

 <a id="ask"></a>

-- **ASK** is the price a market participant will sell a commodity at to sell a product in such a way.
+- **Ask** is the price a market participant will sell a commodity at to sell a product in such a way.

 <a id="spread"></a>